Why UX comes last on most web teams

 Yes, people want the information and services that are *on* your website.
 But the website itself?
 Forget it.

-AI may be just what they're looking for.
+AI is just what they're looking for.

 Labels: ,